 I live in a swing state, which means that I am constantly getting emails from both the Obama and Romney campaigns.
-Political platforms aside, what these emails wildly have in common is this important nugget for job search emails:
+Political platforms aside, what these emails tend to have in common is this important nugget for job search emails:

 They are always exceptionally concise.

-More so than law firms, corporations, foundations, and any other entity I know of, political campaign managers use research to dictate their message.
-This speech from the movie The Adjustment Bureau is not hyperbolic:
+More so than law firms, corporations, foundations, or any other entity I know of, political campaign managers use research to dictate their message.
+This speech from the movie The Adjustment Bureau is not hyperbolic.

-So what politicians have learned, and what you should be exceptionally mindful of, is that wordy emails do not get read and concise emails do.
-What is more, every communication you have with a hiring authority is a reflection of your judgment, of how you will fit in with that firm or employer, and how much wherewithal you have about their profession.
+So what politicians have learned—and what you should be exceptionally mindful of—is that wordy emails do not get read, and concise emails do.
+What is more, every communication you have with a hiring authority is a reflection of your judgment, of how you will fit in with that firm or organization, and how much wherewithal you may have in their profession.
 The vast majority of emails I have seen going from job seekers to hiring authorities are too verbose, and the majority are much too verbose.
 I have seen a number of students literally lose out on jobs that would have been theirs based on their credentials because they rambled on in email communication.
-So that this sets in, here is a little catch phrase I just came up with:
+So that this sets in, here is a little catchphrase I just came up with:

 When in doubt, always edit out.

-Thanks again for responding last week and the suggestion we might be able to talk on the phone.
-I do not think our conversation would last more than 10 minutes – just a brief exploration re: if we could possibly help each other with clients.
+Thanks again for responding last week and the suggestion that we might be able to talk on the phone.
+I do not think our conversation would last more than 10 minutes—just a brief exploration re: if we could possibly help each other with clients.
 If not, it might last no more than a minute or two.
-No rush, of course, but if there is a good time(s) for you let me know and I am happy to call!
+No rush, of course, but if there is a good time(s) for you, let me know, and I am happy to call!